adbreeker/Studies-PG-Public/Elements of Bioinformatics/Lab1/REPORT.md

 *   **Transcription**: The process of copying a segment of DNA into RNA.
 It's analogous to reading a file from disk into memory (and converting the format slightly).
 *   **Translation**: The process of decoding mRNA to build a protein.
 This is the execution phase where the genetic code is interpreted to produce a functional product.
 *   **FASTA**: A simple text-based file format for storing nucleotide or protein sequences.
 It begins with a greater-than symbol (`>`) followed by a description line, and then the sequence data on subsequent lines.
-*   **Reverse complement**: The sequence formed by reversing a DNA string and swapping each character with its pair (A$\leftrightarrow$T, C$\leftrightarrow$G).
+*   **Reverse complement**: The sequence formed by reversing a DNA string and swapping each character with its pair (A $\leftrightarrow$ T, C $\leftrightarrow$ G).
 This is necessary because DNA is double-stranded and runs in opposite directions.

 *(AI usage: I drafted the definitions and asked AI to refine them to be "computer scientist friendly" analogies.)*